ims-systems-00/ims-kb/docs/permission.md

 - [X] Write
 - [X] Delete

-## Role-[hos] (Head of service or admin user)
+## Role-[hos] (Head of Service or admin user)

 Permissions in different modules of the system are described below

 > These permissions are **business unit level** permissions.
-Users with this permissions scope are having the visibility of all data of the business units that they are connected to.
+Users with this permission are having the visibility of all data of the business units that they are connected to.

 ### Business Unit Dashboard